anantsangtani/react-filter-builder/README.md

 ## 🎯 Overview

-This project implements a **dataset-agnostic Filter Builder** that based on below key requirements:
+This project implements a **dataset-agnostic Filter Builder** based on the following key requirements:

 - ✅ **Reusable Component Library** - Works with any data schema
 - ✅ **Nested Conditions Support** - Unlimited depth AND/OR groups